 The student council is represented by elected officers from the 5th grade and student representatives from each homeroom.
 The Officers are selected by a voting process each year that involves a platform development, marketing and speech making.
 Student representatives serve as a voice for the student body by delivering their thoughts and ideas to the council at meetings twice a month.

-Sponsored by the Girl Scouts of Eastern Missouri, this group is open to all girls of the Lower School.
+Sponsored by the Girl Scouts of Eastern Missouri, this group is open to all girls in the Lower School.
 Our school sponsors Daisies, Brownies, Juniors and Cadettes.
 Daisy Troops are open to girls in grades K-1; Brownie Troops are for girls in grades 2-3; Junior Troops are available for grades 4-5.
 Each Scout troop meets about once a month and also takes periodic field trips.

 The Handbell Choir teaches Visitation Lower School students a new joy for music as well as discipline and teamwork.
 Students master reading sheet music and learn to perform with poise and precision as an ensemble.
-The Handbell Choir performs for the some Lower School Masses, all-school Masses, and Lower School performances.
-The Handbell Choir is open to fourth and fifth grade students only and meets weekly on Wednesday mornings from 7am to 7:45 a.m.
+The Handbell Choir performs for some of the Lower School Masses, all-school Masses, and Lower School performances.
+The Handbell Choir is open to fourth and fifth grade students and meets weekly on Wednesday mornings from 7am to 7:45 a.m.

 Liturgical Choir is open to all fourth and fifth grade students in the Lower School.
 The choir meets weekly on Monday afternoons from 3:15 p.m. to 4:00 p.m. and sings for all Lower School Masses, on special Feast Days in combination with the Upper School Liturgical Choir, and at other special events.